The following table details the planning and information-gathering tasks you must perform before attempting to install, configure

 lead to problems with public IP overlaps.

-Cisco DNA Center requires secure access to the following table of Uniform Resource Locators (URLs) and Fully Qualified Domain Names (FQDNs).
+The appliance requires secure access to the following table of URLs and Fully Qualified Domain Names (FQDNs).

 Customers who want to avoid wildcards can specify these URLs instead: